 Create a Configuration Set

-A configuration set is a smaller version of a distribution share, which is more easily copied to removable media or a network share.
+A configuration set is a smaller version of a distribution share and is more easily copied to removable media or a network share.
 It is a collection of files converted to binary form.
 These files are a self-contained alternative to referencing a distribution share.

 To create a configuration set